AFishingAddiction/AFishingAddiction.github.io/_posts/2021-03-05-6-things-to-do-in-the-fishing-offseason.md

 layout: post
 title: 6+ Things to do to Prepare for the Fishing Season in 2023
 permalink: /6-things-to-do-in-the-fishing-off-season
-excerpt: "Once the weather gets colder and the snow starts flying, fishing can be a non-starter or off-limits for some.
-If you’re an avid angler, the fishing off-season can be a real downer.
-Here are some activities you can do in the fishing off-season."
+excerpt: If you're serious about bass fishing, set yourself up for success for the season with this curated list of activities you can do in the off-season.
 author: dan
 date: 2021-03-05T00:00:00+00:00
 last_modified_at: 2023-06-21T08:05:00-04:00